 These locations allow access to local waterways, but without significant infrastructure.
-They have designated access points for carry-down boats, canoes, and kayaks.
-Local parks that have this kind of facility include Stoney Lakeside Park, Recreation Park, Scout Park, the Moose property, the Rogers property, and the Upper Bridge property.
+They are designated access points for carry-down boats, canoes, and kayaks.
+Local parks that have this kind of facility include Recreation Park and Stoney Lakeside Park.

 Improved Water Access Locations